 - A drawstring storm guard has been added to the cuff.
 Great for keeping out rain running down your arms.
 Always had issues with this, then the wet wicked through the seam at the end of my jacket sleeves.
 However, the drawstrings are a pain to pull tight when gloved up and get in the way when tucking wiring into sleeves.

-- Hard protection on top of fingers now removed.
+- Hard protection on top of fingers is now removed.
 Probably not a big deal, didn’t add much in general use.

 My first impression of these Gerbing heated gloves is certainly very good, however, time will tell regarding their reliability.
 I do hope they are more durable than last year’s model, as when working, they are invaluable for riding in the winter.